magriggs/mike-daily/Notes/Sophie Durham Complaint.md

 13 March, 2025

-Admissions Office
-Durham University
-Durham DH1 3LE

 **Re: Fee Status Discrepancy for Sophie Griggs (UCAS 1864262306) - Computer Science Programme**

 Dear Sir/Madam,

 I am writing to appeal the decision to classify my daughter, Sophie Griggs, as an international student for fee purposes for the Computer Science programme at Durham University.
-This classification differs from the "home" fee status granted to her twin sister, Hannah Griggs, who has been accepted to the Natural Sciences programme.
+This classification differs from the "home" fee status granted to her twin sister, Hannah Griggs (UCAS 1864262609), who has been accepted to the Natural Sciences programme.

 ## Background